-Finding yourself needing a divorce lawyer to progress with the dissolution of your marriage can be bewildering and daunting regardless of fault or blame.
-There is so much to think about from property to financial affairs, let alone the factor of any children that may also be involved.
-Appointing a divorce lawyer to support and guide you through this time will help you to learn where you stand and what you are both entitled to and accountable for.
+Finding yourself needing a divorce lawyer to progress with the dissolution of your marriage can be bewildering and daunting.
+There is so much to think about, from property to financial affairs, let alone the factor of any children that may also be involved.
+Appointing a divorce lawyer to support and guide you through this time will help you to understand where you stand and what you are both entitled to and accountable for.

-- work to reach a suitable arrangement between you both where there are children to be considered, for example custody and financial provisions.
+- Work to reach a suitable arrangement between both you and your ex-spouse, especially where there are children to be considered, for example, custody and financial provisions

 We can also offer signposting to support systems should either party be involved in domestic violence or abuse.

 Taking a non-confrontational approach to divorce

 Mediation is the most common way of dealing with practical issues surrounding divorce and separation, such as making arrangements for children and financial settlements.
 It offers a non-confrontational alternative to court proceedings where you are in control of the outcome.